robbobfrh84/gas-up/TO_Tutorials_Examples/clasp-cli-development/README.md

 ----
-# Setting up and authentication
+# Setting up and local authentication
-* This will allow you to run the `clasp run` locally to
+* This will allow you to run the `clasp run` locally to run GAS functions.
 * The below directions are mostly a summery from: https://github.com/google/clasp
 * NOTE: Stick close to the order of events here.
-It's real easy to miss something when going through UI especially.. and then it'll not work...
+It's _real_ easy to miss something when going through UI especially... and then it'll not work.

 #### Create Project folder
 * $`mkdir clasp-dev-run-example ; cd clasp-dev-run-example`